Distressed properties can be perfect for real estate investors.

 It can protect you from a more expensive rehab and lower your stress level when you know this is available in case you need it.
 Otherwise, you’re left having to decide if you want to take the cost out of your profit or what repair/upgrade not to do.

 Know the neighborhood, including comps so that you know how much you should rehab.
 Depending on the price range, it may not make sense to add granite countertops to the bathrooms, for example.

 Choose upgrades and repairs that are critical to the property and that bring the property value.

 Do get multiple estimates on repairs (If you’re new and don’t have a dedicated general contractor).

 If you have a general contractor that you trust and have pricing worked out with, then this doesn’t pertain to you.
 Most likely, you have set pricing that you’ve both agreed upon and are ready to get started.

 If you don’t have a general contractor that you regularly use and have pricing set, you will want to get a few estimates so that you can make sure you’re getting the best work at the best price.

 You’ll want to take into consideration how long the job will take them (do they have others to help?) and if they’re working on other jobs right now.
 If they aren’t working on another job, did they just get finished or are they low on business.
-You want someone has a decently full schedule but have the capacity to complete all of their jobs.
+You want someone that has a decently full schedule but have the capacity to complete all of their jobs.